Couplings among different degrees of freedom

 In this package, the type Term is the representation of a term in lattice Hamiltonians.

 As is well-known, different quantum lattice models have different terms.
-For example, the Hubbard model consist of an usual hopping term $t\sum_{⟨ij⟩}c^†_ic_j + h.c.$ and a Hubbard term $U\sum_i c^†_{i↑} c_{i↑} c^†_{i↓}c_{i↓}$ while the transverse-field Ising model contains an Ising term $J\sum_{⟨ij⟩}S^z_iS^z_j$ as well as a transverse-field term $h\sum_iS^x_i$.
+For example, the Hubbard model consists of an usual hopping term $t\sum_{⟨ij⟩}c^†_ic_j + h.c.$ and a Hubbard term $U\sum_i c^†_{i↑} c_{i↑} c^†_{i↓}c_{i↓}$ while the transverse-field Ising model contains an Ising term $J\sum_{⟨ij⟩}S^z_iS^z_j$ as well as a transverse-field term $h\sum_iS^x_i$.
 Despite the rich diversity of the terms in quantum lattice models, they host common ingredients:

 • Overall coefficient: every term has an overall coefficient, e.g., the hopping amplitude $t$ for the usual hopping term, the Hubbard interaction strength $U$ for the Hubbard term, etc.